Exafunction/CodeiumVisualStudio/docs/using.md

 </p>

 ## Generate Docstring for Function
-Right-click on any function, there will be a **Codeium: Generate Docstring for Function** in the context menu.
+Right-click on any function, there will be a **Windsurf: Generate Docstring for Function** in the context menu.

 <p align="center">
   <image src="images/using_generate_docstring.png"/>
 </p>

 ## Generate Unit Test for Function
-Right-click on any function, there will be a **Codeium: Generate Unit Test for Function** in the context menu.
+Right-click on any function, there will be a **Windsurf: Generate Unit Test for Function** in the context menu.

 <p align="center">
   <image src="images/using_generate_unit_test.png"/>
 </p>

 ## Explain Problem
-When you have a warning, error, or diagnostic message in your code, hovering on it will show a **Codeium: Explain Problem** button.
+When you have a warning, error, or diagnostic message in your code, hovering on it will show a **Windsurf: Explain Problem** button.

 <p align="center">
   <image src="images/using_explain_problem.png"/>